COMPACT TEAM MEMBERS

 Inv.
 Gray holds many certifications such as a CPR & First Aid Instructor, Evidence Technician and Field Training Officer.
 He is a current member of the Shelby County Sheriff’s Office Honor Guard.

 He has served as a member of the Alabama Department of Homeland Security Region D Search and Recovery Dive Team and Marine Patrol as well as the Mobile Field Force.
 Inv.
 Gray has also served as an instructor for fellow law enforcement officers in Firearms and Taser Training.
-He is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs.
+He is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs as well as Youth Mental Health First Aid.

 Inv.
 Grey has a bachelor’s degree in Homeland Security and Emergency Management.